s2tephen/s2tephen.github.io/about.md

 ## About me

-I recently graduated from the Massachusetts Institute of Technology, where I majored in [Comparative Media Studies](//cms.mit.edu), blending computer science, design, and the social sciences.
-There, I was the online media and interactives editor at the school newspaper, [*The Tech*](//thetech.com).
+I recently graduated from the Massachusetts Institute of Technology, where I concentrated in [Comparative Media Studies](//cms.mit.edu), essentially creating my own major that blended computer science, design, and the social sciences.
+There, I did research with the [MIT Media Lab](//media.mit.edu) and the [MIT Game Lab](//gamelab.mit.edu) and worked at the school newspaper, [*The Tech*](//thetech.com), as its online media and interactives editor.

-I was born in Los Angeles, but I grew up in Hong Kong and now live in Boston.
-I am seeking a full-time position as a digital designer or front-end developer, particularly in news and media.
-You can see my qualifications in [my resume](/resume/).
+I was born in Los Angeles, but I grew up in Hong Kong and currently live in Boston.
+I am now seeking a full-time position as a digital product designer or front-end developer, particularly in news and media.
+You can see my technical qualifications and previous work experience on [my resume](/resume/).

 ## Contact